-As part of the continuing Victoria Woodhull: Phoenix Rising series, The Robbins Hunter Museum will be hosting a roundtable on Humanitarian Advocacy: Women assisting the disadvantaged.
-We will discuss issues that Victoria fought for in her own lifetime, like domestic violence and the problems surrounding prostitution.
+As part of the continuing Victoria Woodhull: Phoenix Rising series, The Robbins Hunter Museum will be hosting a roundtable on Child Advocacy: Women supporting children from the womb to adulthood.
+We will discuss issues that Victoria fought for in her own lifetime.
 Our panelists for the evening will be:

 The presentations will be enlightening and thought-provoking and the following discussion will surely be powerful.
 Don’t miss this very important conversation!